MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/enable-sync-slicers.md

 ---
-title: Enable the Sync Slicers feature in Power BI
+title: Enable the Sync Slicers feature in Power BI visuals
-description: This article describes how to add the Sync Slicers feature for Power BI Visuals
+description: This article describes how to add the Sync Slicers feature to Power BI visuals.
 author: EugeneElkin
 ms.author: v-evelk
 manager: rkarlin